GoogleCloudPlatform/flink-on-k8s-operator/docs/crd.md

           `enum("KeepCluster", "DeleteCluster", "DeleteTaskManager")`, default `"DeleteCluster"`.
         * **AfterJobFails** (required): The action to take after job fails, `enum("KeepCluster", "DeleteCluster", "DeleteTaskManager")`, default `"KeepCluster"`.
+      * **CancelRequested** (optional): Request the job to be cancelled.
+Only applies to running jobs.
+If `savePointsDir` is provided, a savepoint will be taken before stopping the job.
     * **FlinkProperties** (optional): Flink properties which are appened to flink-conf.yaml of the Flink image.
     * **EnvVars** (optional): Environment variables shared by all JobManager, TaskManager and job containers.
   * **Status**: Flink job or session cluster status.